-Is your agency able to deliver to homebound clients?
-Site Information If your agency serves meals on site you must have at least one staff member who holds a current ServSafe Food Safety Manager certificate and your application must include a copy of the certificate.
+If your agency serves meals on site you must have at least one staff member who holds a current commercial food safety manager certificate and your application must include a copy of the certificate.

 This agency serves meals on site and a copy of our certificate is included: This agency does not serve meals on site: Describe your current dry food storage: Number of freezers: Number of refrigerators: Do you have any bathrooms on site?
 Yes: No: Is your site handicap accessible?
 Yes: No: Do you have a computer with internet access at your food distribution site?
 Yes: No: Do you have regular staff or volunteers that speak another language?
 Yes: No: If yes, which one(s)?
 Completion of this application does not guarantee membership.
 We reserve the right to refuse membership to agencies not meeting our criteria and/or not aligning with our current intake prioritization.
 I am authorized to represent this agency and I certify that the information provided on this form is true, is accurate, and reflects the services and capabilities of the agency I represent.
-Signature: Title: Date: Philabundance Office Use Only: Reviewed by: Date: For information or questions, please contact: Member Relations Coordinator 215-339-0900 ext.
-2707 dhunter@philabundance.org ununter er prinabundance.org
+Signature: Date: Title: Philabundance Office Use Only: Reviewed by: Date: Date:

+For information or questions, please contact:

+Recruitment Coordinator 215-339-0900 membership@philabundance.org